Transitions of the Lyapunov spectrum and entanglement entropy in monitored quantum dynamics with homogeneous unitary gates: Results in concrete models

 We explore the Lyapunov spectrum, entanglement entropy, and mutual information in the two models.
 In both models, we find that the Lyapunov spectrum exhibits the typical convergence, that the spectral gap and ground-state entanglement entropy exhibit transitions, and that their thresholds correspond.

-The first model is the temporally random and spatially homogeneous model, where $\{\theta_t^{\mu\nu}\}$ randomly depend on $t$ but not on $x$.
+The first model is the temporally random and spatially homogeneous model, where $\{\theta_t^{\mu\nu}\}$ randomly depend on $t$ but not on $\ell $.
 The schematic picture is shown in Fig. \ref{fig:circuit} (a).
 At each step $t$, the random values of $\{\theta_t^{\mu\nu}\}$ are chosen from the box distribution whose range is

 Figure \ref{fig:spectrum_temporally-random} shows the Lyapunov exponents up to $i=8$ with (a) $\eta=0.11$ and (b) $\eta=0.36$.
 All Lyapunov exponents computed through the procedure explained in Sec. \ref{sec:Lyapunov-analysis} converge to constant values independent of $t$.
 In both Fig. \ref{fig:spectrum_temporally-random} (a) and (b), the convergence values obtained from one trajectory coincide with those averaged over various trajectories, which indicates that Eq. (\ref{eq:Lyapunov-spectrum_long-time_eta}) is satisfied.
+We note that it takes longer time for the Lyapunov exponents to converge to constants, and thus the computational cost becomes heavier, as the measurement strength $\eta$ becomes smaller and the systems size $L$ becomes larger.

 Figure \ref{fig:gap_temporally-random} (a) shows the spectral gap $\Delta_\eta^L$ for various system sizes $L$ as functions of the measurement strength $\eta$.
 We find that $\Delta_\eta^L$ becomes almost independent of $L$ in the large $\eta$ regime, which indicates that the gapped phase is realized when measurements are akin to projective measurements.
 On the other hand, in the small $\eta$ regime where measurements are weak, the gaps are decreasing functions of $L$ and thus the gapless phase is realized.
 We can also confirm the spectral transition from $\Delta_\eta$ as shown in Fig. \ref{fig:gap_temporally-random} (b).
 We find that $\Delta_\eta$ is near $0$ and almost flat for $\eta\lesssim0.18$, whereas it becomes an increasing function of $\eta$ for $0.2\lesssim\eta$.